IamCharlie24/Manual-Testing-Project/Final Project/README.md

 * The prices of products are displayed incorrectly.

-* The choose product didn't show the correct image of the product from "Products' module.
+* The prices of products are wrongly calculated when products are loaded on the platform

 **1.7 Test Completion**
  - Exit criteria was evaluated and passed.